Clinician-Investigator Training Program

 - Training personalized to individual interests

 - A low faculty-to-trainee ratio and the opportunity to be mentored and trained by world-renowned faculty

 - An opportunity to pursue courses in biomedical science or clinical research

-Those who complete the program are fully trained in research, eligible for clinical certification and well-suited to be successful clinician-investigators.
+Those who complete the program are eligible for clinical certification.
 Many alumni of Mayo Clinic's Clinician-Investigator Training Program have gone on to become leaders in academic medicine.